-Advancing capital investment into facilities will include close collaboration with gubernatorial, legislative, ative, 21st Century Leaders will require and alumni stakeholders.
-Investment in facilities in support of Forging investment of both private and public funding into facilities.
+Advancing capital investment into facilities will include close collaboration with gubernatorial, legislative, and alumni stakeholders.
+Investment in facilities in support of Forging 21st Century Leaders will require investment of both private and public funding into facilities.

-3. Post-wide safety and security
+3. Modernize and enhance post-wide safety and security.

-Because cadet and employee safety is a top priority, a post-wide safety system is critical.
+Because cadet and employee safety is a top priority, modernization and enhancement of the post-wide safety system is critical.
 Barracks safety plans include replacement of exterior doors and hardware, replacement of windows and frames, an upgraded camera system, and updates to the technology within barracks.
 There will also be gates and barricades that can be deployed as needed to shut down post in the event of an emergency or to provide additional safety during cadet training.